tenstorrent/riescue/docs/source/tutorials/install.rst

-With all dependencies sourced, users should be able to run the ``python3 -m riescued`` to build RiescueD tests.
+With all dependencies sourced, users should be able to run the ``riescued`` to build RiescueD tests.

 **What next?** See the :doc:`/user_guides/riescued_user_guide` page for information on getting started with RiESCUE.